devadigapratham/ghosted/TESTPLAN.md

 ## 6. Sponsorship detection (international students)

-The feature that matters most, and the one most likely to be wrong on a real posting.
-Worth spending ten minutes on.
+The most consequential feature, and the one most likely to misread a real posting.

 1. With "I need visa sponsorship" on, open a job whose description says it won't sponsor.
 Expect a red **⚠ No sponsorship** badge above the floating button.